Progressing translational research across Greater Manchester as part of a Wellcome Trust initiative.

 Our Access to Expertise call for 2024 is now OPEN and accepting applications Click this box to find out more and to apply.
 Deadline 12th December 2023

-Translation Manchester is part of a Wellcome Trust initiative to overcome barriers to translational research across Greater Manchester by bringing together a network of support, facilities and expertise to make the pathway to translation quicker and easier.
+Translation Manchester brings together a network of support, facilities and expertise to make the pathway to translation quicker and easier.

-Translational research is the process by which basic scientific research is ‘translated’ into patient focused research, improved patient and population healthcare, and wellbeing.
+Translational research is the process by which basic scientific research is translated into patient-focused research that improves healthcare and wellbeing within society.

 Successful translational research relies on collaborations and multidisciplinary working.
-With appropriate support, successful collaborations can progress research along the translational pathway.
+Translation Manchester aims to:

-- Forge new and productive connections between academic researchers and the clinical workforce.
+- facilitate new and productive connections between academic researchers, the clinical workforce and industry;

-- Raise awareness of translational research at the University and associated Greater Manchester NHS trusts.
+- raise the profile of translational research at the University and associated Greater Manchester NHS trusts;

 Translational research pathway

 The pathway can be applied to any functional healthcare intervention including medical procedures and devices, treatment and drug development pathways, diagnostic tests and imaging, software development, education, training and lifestyle changes.